-Our summer program primarily consist of a variety of residential experiences for young people beginning the summer before 5th grade and continuing through senior year in high school.
-In addition we have camping opportunities for families.
+Our summer program consist of a variety of residential experiences for young people beginning the summer before 5th grade and continuing through senior year in high school.
+In addition, we have backpacking and camping opportunities for adults and families.

-Our girl’s programs and our boy’s programs are offered during the same week, however the groups, overnights and activities will all be separate.
-The Graduate and Family Camp programs are both co-ed.
+Our girl’s and boy’s programs are offered during the same week, however, the groups, overnights and most activities will all be separate.
+The Graduate, Adult and Family Camp programs are co-ed.

 Five to seven campers and two counselors form an independent family unit for the duration of the program.
 As a group, they plan their daily activities and learn to work in constructive and cooperative ways with others.
 Group games and activities emphasize supporting one another, developing teamwork and leadership skills.
 During family camp, the individual family is the primary unit.